Stock Analysis · Snowflake Inc (SNOW)

 Fundamental

-Snowflake’s market capitalization is about $57.6B, and its beta of ~1.15 suggests the stock has tended to move somewhat more than the broader market.
-The company shows a negative profit margin (~-30.8%) versus an industry median near +6.0%, reflecting ongoing GAAP losses.
-At the same time, most-recent year-over-year revenue growth is about 28.7%, above the industry median of about 15.8%.
-Debt-to-equity is about 125.9%, higher than the industry median near 25.2%.
-Free cash flow over the trailing twelve months is about $776.7M, indicating the business has been generating cash even while reporting GAAP net losses.
+Snowflake’s market capitalization is about $57.6B, and the stock’s beta (~1.15) suggests it has tended to move somewhat more than the broader market.
+The company’s profit margin is about -28.4%, while the industry median shown is ~7.2%, reflecting that Snowflake is still reporting GAAP net losses.
+At the same time, its year-over-year revenue growth is about 30.1%, above the industry median shown of ~16.7%.
+The debt-to-equity ratio is ~135.7% versus an industry median of ~24.6%, which is a notable difference and worth monitoring alongside the company’s cash generation.
+Trailing twelve-month free cash flow is about $1.12B, indicating the business has recently generated meaningful cash even while reporting accounting losses.

 Growth (Medium)